The Bergman fan of a polymatroid: Combinatorics of the Bergman fan of Boolean polymatroids

 \section{Combinatorics of the Bergman fan of Boolean polymatroids}

-In this appendix we describe the combinatorics of the Bergman fans of boolean polymatroids, proving in particular that they are the normal fans of polypermutohedra as stated in the introduction.
-Throughout this appendix, we let $\pi:\widetilde{E} \to E$ be a surjective map of finite sets, with associated boolean polymatroid $B(\pi)$ on $E$ given by the rank function $\rk_{B(\pi)}(A) = |\pi^{-1}(A)|$ for $A \subseteq E$.
+In this appendix we describe the combinatorics of the Bergman fans of Boolean polymatroids, proving in particular that they are the normal fans of polypermutohedra as stated in the introduction.
+We also give a description of polypermutohedra as a Minkowski sum of simplices.
+Throughout this appendix, we let $\pi\colon \widetilde{E} \to E$ be a surjective map of finite sets, with associated Boolean polymatroid $B(\pi)$ on $E$ given by the rank function $\rk_{B(\pi)}(A) = |\pi^{-1}(A)|$ for $A \subseteq E$.
 We write $n$ for the cardinality of $E$.